frostbits-security/SIET/README.md

   -u  update device IOS.

-  -e  execude commands in device console.
+  -e  execute commands in device's console.

+  -i ip address of target device

+  -l ip list of targets

+# UPDATES

-SIET2 have new option "-l".
+New option "-l".
 You can use list of ip addresses for getting configuration file.
 Example of usage: **sudo python siet2.1.py -l list.txt -g**

-SIET2 not fully tested.
+Fix bug with incorrect test of device.